 - Coventry and Warwickshire Chamber of Commerce – Post-Transition Brexit checklist

 - Coventry and Warwickshire Chamber of Commerce - Brexit briefing webinars

 - Coventry and Warwickshire LEP Growth Hub - EU Exit transition period guidance and business support resources

 Travelling to the EU

-From 1 January 2021, there will be new rules to travel to the EU, Switzerland, Norway and Liechtenstein.
+There are now new rules that govern to travel to the EU, Switzerland, Norway and Liechtenstein.

 Living and working in the EU